 If Kenyan economic and tourism growth will not be busted by terrorist activities, revenue rise of 12% in 2017 is expected.

 The difference between Lottery and casinos is that it generates some fund for charity.
-Agreed percentage of sales is paid to National Lottery Distribution Trust Fund.
+The agreed percentage of sales is paid to the National Lottery Distribution Trust Fund.
 Money is distributed for sports, art, culture, child welfare, medical and charities.

 What's interesting lottery category in gambling will be the slowest growing.
-It may be because of non instant play.
-In the casino you play and get winnings immediately.
+It may be because of non-instant play.
+In the casino, you play and get winnings immediately.
 Playing Lotto you must wait for the results.
-Ithubaseems to start fighting this problem with introducing new faster animated computerised draws and new game called Rapido with every 5 minutes draw - all day long.
+Ithuba seems to start fighting this problem by introducing new faster animated computerized draws and a new game called Rapido with every 5 minutes draw - all day long.

-Gambling in NigeriaSituation is quite twisted in this country, mainly with online gambling.
-Thera are only 3 licensed land based casinos in Nigeria.
+The situation is quite twisted in this country, mainly with online gambling.
+There are only 3 licensed land-based casinos in Nigeria.
 They can operate up to 15 hours per day.

-There are many illegal, unlicensed casinos in Nigeria, that are constantly being shut downby government.
+There are many illegal, unlicensed casinos in Nigeria, which are constantly being shut down by the government.
 They compete with these that are licensed and limit the size of legal income, and taxes.